DopanPlugins/Srpg-plugins/README.md

 The "MFA switch" is a Switch that is aktivated by the newest update of MapForceAction (comming soon) this Switch makes sure that extra actions dont trigger a "MapActionText" or "MapBattle_pre-action phase" (to avoid bugs)

- MapForceAction allows use to make "duo combo skill", "double skills" or , skills that trigger other units to use other skills on oher targets..
+ The MapForceAction Plugin allows use to make "duo combo skill", "double skills" or , skills that trigger other units to use other skills on oher targets..

  ===> currently i will mostly work on rework some of my plugins and to test other new plugins,..